Colw2006/classrepos/README.md

 # classrepos
-This is my old account so i already have one respoitory lol
+This is my old account so i already have one respoitory lol, its a bit dusty in here
+# Hello Old GitHub account